kazhala/dotbare/README.md

 Stage modified files, stage new file or directory interactive by through fzf.

 - Default: list all modified files and stage selected files.
 Support multi selection.
-- -f: list all files in current directory and stage selected files.
+- `-f, --file`: list all files in current directory and stage selected files.
 Support multi selection.
 (Used for staging new files to index)
-- -d: list all directory under current directory and stage selected directory.
+- `-d, --dir`: list all directory under current directory and stage selected directory.
 Support multi selection.
 (Used for staging new files to index)

 ![fadd demo](https://user-images.githubusercontent.com/43941510/82388994-4e64b100-9a7e-11ea-953a-621d85347c57.png)